-Any cat disease can be as result of FeLV.
+Any cat disease can be a result of FeLV.
 Symptoms in infected cats can appear months or even years after becoming infected.
-A wide range of clinical signs are seen incl. any or a combination of the following:
+A wide range of clinical signs is seen incl. any or a combination of the following:

 - Loss of appetite

 - Recurring infections of the skin intestines, eyes, bladder and respiratory tract